skilld-labs/trino-odbc/docs/markdown/support/odbc-support-and-limitations.md

 Note: SQLGetConnectOption is an ODBC 2.x function.
 It also supports [connection attributes](#supported-connection-attributes) if it is called from an ODBC 3 application.

 ## Supported Statements Attributes
-Table of statement attributes supported by the Amazon Timestream ODBC driver.\
+Table of statement attributes supported by the Amazon Trino ODBC driver.\
 In both `SQLSetStmtAttr` and `SQLGetStmtAttr`
 | Statement attribute | Default | Support Value Change|
 |--------|------|-------|